+spirit, citing the German Reformation with its "chorale of Luther sound" as that which protected Germany from the cultural fate of Alexandrian France and Italy, and which, 29. he says, will one day reawaken German myth.
+Nietzsche's rhapsody of Wagner and his "Tristanizing" thus begins, bringing is to the central issue of our analysis.
+In chapter two we showed that Wagner felt the need to re-theorize after the writing of Tristan.
+Nietzsche's process is in many ways the opposite.
+He must fit Tristan into the scheme of his theories on Greek tragedy and of his ardently longed for re-birth of tragedy.
+Tristan is, so to speak, the litmus paper by which Nietzsche must test the truth of what he is saying.
+It is his only concrete example or evidence of a re-birth of tragedy and he must either show it as such or lose the only solid ground on which he stands.
 To many it seems as if Nietzsche is just being careless at this point, carried away by a passion to proclaim the re-birth of tragedy.
 Why else should he abandon his brilliant and much more respectable argument for a metaphysics of art strictly from Greek tragedy and place all his hopes in a demonstration from Tristan, which is brilliant, but much more questionable.
 Yet it may be that Nietzsche is not demonstrating his carelessness here so much as he is his courage.
 The Tristan sections seem to be more than just a footnote, a careless addition to a book whose proper subject is Greek tragedy.
-Greek tragedy may be the proper subject of The Birth of Tragedy, but Tristan is inevitable, an ingredient without which the book would have been lacking something basic to it-- without which the book would have been dishonest-- a pretender, a deceiver.
+Greek tragedy may be the proper subject of The Birth of Tragedy, but Tristan is inevitable, ^{29.} B.T. \$ 23 pp136-137 on ingredient without which the book would have been lacking something basic to it-- without which the book would have been dishonest-- a pretender, a deceiver.

-29. B.T. § 23 pp136-137

 Tristan is, for Nietzsche, the model example of the co-operation and proper relation between Apollinian and Dionysian art-tendencies.
-This, and the nature of its cash music, leads him to "take a bold running start and leap into a metaphysics of art by repeating the sentence written above that existence and the world seem justified only 30. as an aesthetic phenomenon."
-It is the "metaphysical intention of art to transfigure" and this it does through The myth is, of course, a major factor in Magnetic's the myth.
-Wagner's art and theory.
+This, and the nature of its music, leads him to "take a bold running start and leap into a metaphysics of art by repeating the sentence written above that existence and the world seem justified only as an aesthetic phenomenon."
+It is the "metaphysical intention of art to transfigure" and this it does through The myth is, of course, a major factor in Wagner's art and theory.
 We have noted, for example, that Wagner portrayed his artistic development, from Rienzi through Lohengrin and to Tristan, as moving away from the historical and into the mythical.
 Lohengrin, although standing midway in this development and thus only realizing it incompletely, was a critical and decisive step in Wagner's realization of his genius.
-Nietzsche cites Lohengrin in this context, speaking of the "unexpected and totally unintelligible effect that a successful performance of Lohengrin. for example, had on" the critical barbarian, that is to say, on the theoretical man.
-Nietzsche says that "perhaps there was no helpful interpreting hand to guide him; so the incomprehensibly difficult and altogether inp141.
+Nietzsche cites Lohengrin in this context, speaking of the "unexpected and totally unintelligible effect that a successful performance of Lohengrin, for example, had on" the critical barbarian, that is to say, on the theoretical man.
+Nietzsche says that perhaps there was no helpful interpreting hand to guide him; so the incomprehensibly difficult and altogether in- ^{30.} B.T.
+3 24 pl41.